pivotal/docs-tap/services-toolkit/concepts/class-claim-vs-resource-claim.hbs.md

 instance the application workload uses.
 For example, if the application must connect to the exact same database instance while it advances through development, test, and production environments.
-If if you do not need this guarantee VMware recommends that you use the ClassClaim API instead.
+If you do not need this guarantee VMware recommends that you use the ClassClaim API instead.

 ## <a id="classclaim"></a> Using a ClassClaim